Illinois Compiled Statutes

 safeguards and other administrative components of the statewide early

 The system of payments, called family fees, shall be

 structured on a sliding

-scale based on family income.
+scale based on the family's ability to pay.
 The family's coverage

 of coverage under a public or private insurance plan or